-Did you know that the plural of octopus is actually octopuses?
+Did you know that the plural of octopus is octopuses?
 Not as I misbelieved octopi.
-Octopus is actually a Greek word and not Latin that is why the plural doesn’t end in i.
-Here I have curated a cool collection of vintage octopus illustrations free to print.
+Octopus is a Greek word, not Latin, which is why the plural doesn’t end in i.
+Here I have curated a fantastic collection of vintage octopus illustrations free to print.

-I think my fascination with octopuses started when I first spotted one whilst snorkeling as a child.
-I just thought they were the most amazing sea creatures.
+I think my fascination with octopuses started when I first spotted one whilst snorkelling as a child.
+I just thought they were the most fantastic sea creatures.

 If I remember correctly, octopuses did feature heavily in the illustrated books I read as a child.
 Often on illustrated alphabet charts, the ‘O’ is a big smiley octopus.

-As an adult, my interest in octopuses has become more macabre in that I love to eat them.
+As an adult, my interest in octopuses has become more macabre because I love eating them.
 A treat every year when visiting my parents in Portugal is a trip to the famous Octopus restaurants of Santa Luzia in the Algarve.

-There are over 300 species of Octopus and they are grouped in the same order as squid and cuttlefish.
-They live in every ocean in the world, and different species have adapted to different marine habitats.
+There are over 300 species of octopuses, and they are grouped in the same order as squid and cuttlefish.
+They live in every ocean, and different species have adapted to different marine habitats.

-Scientists regard octopuses as the most intelligent of all the invertebrates.
-That is because they can learn from experience and have both short- and long-term memory.
+Scientists regard octopuses as the most intelligent of all invertebrates.
+That is because they can learn from experience and have short- and long-term memory.

-Octopuses have even been observed using tools in an intelligent manner.
+Octopuses have even been observed intelligently using tools.
 They are also brilliant at camouflage.

-This collection of vintage octopus illustrations has been divided into 3 sections; colour, black and white prints and octopus in Japanese art.
+This collection of vintage octopus illustrations has been divided into three sections; colour, black and white prints and octopus in Japanese art.

-To download a higher resolution of the vintage octopus illustrations click on the title above the image.
+Click on the title above the image to download a higher resolution of the vintage octopus illustrations.
 A larger image will open as a new window in your browser.
-If you click on that image, you will have the options to save it to your hard drive or to print it.
+If you click on that image, you can save it to your hard drive or print it.